 It's also a great idea to keep the crib in the same room with you for the first few months.
 If you hear the baby wake up, then you can quickly get to their side.
 Remember not to have the baby sleep in the same bed as you.

-You also want to keep your baby in safe lounging positions while either sleeping or awake.
+You also want to keep your baby in safe lounging positions while resting.
 A good baby lounger made from organic, breathable cotton can keep your baby in a safe position.
-The Lalame baby nest is the perfect way to ensure your baby lays in safe positions while lounging or sleeping.
+The Lalame baby nest is the perfect way to ensure your baby lays in safe positions while lounging.

 Tummy time is essential for newborns.
 Tummy time helps strengthen your baby's neck and prevents flat spots on their head.
 It's not uncommon for newborns to resist tummy time.